wickywanka/secplus-notes/Review_notes.md

  - An identity provider (IdP) provides identities, makes assertions about those identities, and releases information about the identity holders.

  -  DNS blackholing is a process that uses a list of known domains/IP addresses belonging to malicious hosts and uses an internal DNS server to create a fake reply

+ - Banner Grabbing is a technique used to gain information about a computer system on a network and the services running on its open ports.

+ - Passive scanning is a method of vulnerability detection that relies on information gleaned from network data that is captured from a target computer without direct interaction.